jordimassaguerpla/model.chestxray.ai/README.md

 # model.chestxray.ai

-This project stores the model used for See https://github.com/jordimassaguerpla/chestxray.ai
+This project stores the model used by https://github.com/jordimassaguerpla/chestxray.ai

 # Legal